ericlingit/battery-notitfy/README.md

 ## Overview

-This app reminds you to charge the battery when it runs down to 40%.
-The app will notify you to stop charging when the battery has reached 60%.
+This script displays a notification to remind you to plug or unplug the charger when the battery level goes below 40% or above 60%.

-Note: this app is a practice project.
-It might not work correctly (or run at all).
-This design document itself is also a practice piece.

 ## Context